 At the end of each reporting period, ALAEA assesses whether there is any indication that an asset may be impaired.
 The assessment will consider both external and internal sources of information.
+If such an impaired.
+The assessment will consider both external and internal sources of information.
 If such an indication exists, an impairment test is carried out on the asset by comparing the recoverable amount of that asset, being the higher of the asset's fair value less costs of disposal and its value in use, to the asset's carrying amount.
 For non-cash generating specialised assets measured using the cost basis, the recoverable amount is determined using current replacement cost in AASB 13 Fair Value Measurement.
 Any excess of the asset's carrying amount over its recoverable amount is immediately recognised in profit or loss.